SumeghaGodara/snakemake/Atmosphere_Cloud.md

 ![](/img/atmosphere/login7.png)

-- **You will be presented with basic options to configure your virtual machine here:
+**You will be presented with options to choose and configure your virtual machine here:

 	+ Instance Name: e.x., "Smake-Tutorial" or you can leave it default which is the image name.